diglactic/laravel-breadcrumbs/README.md

 ```

-### Dependency injection
+### Dependency Injection

-You can use [dependency injection](https://laravel.com/docs/5.5/providers#the-boot-method) to access the `BreadcrumbsManager` instance if you prefer, instead of using the `Breadcrumbs::` facade:
+You can use [dependency injection](https://laravel.com/docs/8.x/providers#the-boot-method) to access the `BreadcrumbsManager`
+instance if you prefer, instead of using the `Breadcrumbs::` facade:

 ```php
 use DaveJamesMiller\Breadcrumbs\BreadcrumbsManager;